 An opportunity exists for graduates in any bachelor’s degree related to health, education, social science or equivalent to apply for the Erica Bell Honours Scholarship.

 Available to students who have completed an undergraduate degree in a field related to health, education, social science or dementia; and are commencing an Honours research program in an area exploring knowledge, attitudes and behaviours toward dementia; or exploring the impact of dementia education, at the Wicking Dementia Research and Education Centre in Semester 1, 2022.

 To retain this award, recipients are required to achieve a minimum Pass result in all components of their Honours degree.

-Applicants must apply online and forward a copy of the referee's report to two referees.
+Students wishing to apply for this scholarship should apply for a 'College of Health and Medicine Honours Scholarship'.
 All potential Honours students should make contact with Dr Kathleen Doherty at email@example.com to find out further information, including to discuss topics and potential supervisors.